- Protecting your privacy online is important, and this is why many users use a VPN.

 - NordVPN is a popular choice for many, but some users reported that NordVPN isn’t connecting on their Mac.

-- For more information about NordVPN, be sure to check our other NordVPN articles.
+- For more information about Mac issues, be sure to visit our Mac issues section.

 - If you want to keep up with the latest Mac guides and fixes, head over to our Mac Hub.

 Using a VPN is important, especially if you want to protect your privacy and prevent the ISP from tracking your online activity.

 NordVPN is a VPN of choice for many, but many users reported that NordVPN is not connecting on their Mac.
 Today, we’re going to show you how to fix this issue once and for all.

 What do I do if NordVPN is not connecting?

 1. Check your account

 - Log in with your credentials.

 - If you have issues logging in, try resetting your password or contact NordVPN support.